 As a kid, whenever I took Metro, I'd stare at that third rail as we waited for the train to arrive.
 I felt a strange mix of fear and attraction to that rail.

 In American ministry, I believe that the third rail is not Social Security, but rather Patriotism.
 It's a complicated topic, and even getting near it can garner quite a bit of criticism.
 Churches sometimes have an American flag on stage.
 Often, churches recognize veterans on Veteran's Day and/or Memorial Day.
-Often, moving videos remembering the sacrifice of servicemen and servicewomen are shown to the congregation on these days.
+Moving videos remembering the sacrifice of servicemen and servicewomen are sometimes shown to the congregation on these days.
+Military veterans may be asked to stand for recognition.
 Loud rounds of applause often accompany these displays of remembrance.
 Even at the Bible College I attended, such displays were the norm.

 Patriotism is a topic I've been putting great amounts of thought into over the past years.
 I don't speak of it often, and even when I do speak of it, it's only with trusted friends, because I know it's easy to be misheard and misunderstood.
 Even earnestly exploring patriotism can lead to angry denunciations of being socialist, fascist or communist.

-After recent events of anthem protests by professional athletes, I feel I must try to offer some respectful, earnest thoughts and questions on the subject.
-I feel I must, because that is what I do here.
-I ask hard questions.
+But I feel I must try to offer some respectful, earnest thoughts and questions on the subject.
+I feel I must, because that is the only way I can grow; by asking hard questions.
 I try to look deeper at places where presumptions exist - my presumptions, usually.

 It is in the midst of this freedom that I am able to study Biblical concepts at institutions of higher learning, to worship freely with brothers and sisters at church gatherings, and to question how I can best serve God with the freedom I enjoy.